crosscompute/crosscompute-workshops/20171214 Computational Approaches to Fight Human Trafficking/README.md

 - In September 2014, Professor Yuliya Zabyelina mentioned that she had been researching issues related to human trafficking.
 - In September 2017, Eric Schles described some of the approaches he had taken to help investigators fight human trafficking.
 - In October 2017, Professor Zabyelina suggested that a dataset of human trafficking incidents from court cases and news articles would be useful.
-Civic Hall graciously offered to host our event at their venue.
+Civic Hall offered to host our event at their venue.

 ## How We Prepared